Contributions Program: Privacy Research and Related Knowledge Translation Initiatives Funded by the OPC

 - Legal Status: An attestation/confirmation that your organization is a not-for-profit organization.

-- Organizational Background: Background history of the organization including its mandate, objectives, and accomplishments.
+- Organizational Background: Background of the organization including its mandate, objectives, and accomplishments.

 - Previous Financial Support: An indication of any previous financial support received from the OPC including the amount, the year when the funding was provided, the purpose of the funded activity, and the results achieved.

-- Project Description: A detailed project description including project title, goals and objectives, identification of the target groups for the proposed project, identification of the anticipated specific benefits for Canadians, the anticipated results, how the OPC could benefit in terms of knowledge to advance policy development, increase public awareness, and improve the protection of personal information.
-A listing of project deliverables should also be provided.
+- Project Description: A detailed project description including project title, goals and objectives, identification of the target groups for the proposed project, identification of the anticipated results and expected benefits for Canadians in terms of the creation and application of new knowledge in the area of privacy and data protection.
+A listing of project deliverables must also be provided.

-- One-Page Summary: A concise one-page description of the project that can be used for the Contribution Agreement.
+- One-Page Summary: A concise one-page summary of the proposed project that can be used for the Contribution Agreement.

 - Budget: A detailed budget of the project including amount(s) being requested from the OPC (see Schedule B in the Contribution Agreement, which can also be found on our web site) and other proposed sources of revenue including in-kind support.